-If you’re interested in filming or taking photos for commercial purposes, please contact us at firstname.lastname@example.org, following which a member of the team will get back to you.
+If you are interested in filming or taking photos for commercial purposes, please contact us at email@example.com, following which a member of the team will get back to you.
 Please note that requests must be submitted at least 15 days before the first day of filming, to give us time to consider and discuss the arrangements with you.

-Charges will apply for commercial filming and photography, and costs can be discussed further once the application has been received and considered.
+Charges will apply for commercial filming and photography, costs can be discussed further once the application has been received and considered.

 Please note that if the filming is agreed you will be expected to provide a copy of your Public Liability Insurance, a risk assessment and a signed copy of our licence agreement.